Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing: Guidance algorithms sub-optimal trajectory design

 At the same time we reduce the thrust level as follows

-to prepare for the powered descent and divert maneuvers.
+to prepare for the powered descent and divert manoeuvres.
 In the proposed implementation, the final desired pitch angle is set to 80 degrees, as required at LGA.
-The numerical integration of the equations of motion with the thrust vector profile provided by the pitch-up guidance provides the desired trajectory to be followed during this phase.
+The numerical integration of the equations of motion with the thrust vector profile provided by the pitch-up guidance constitutes the desired trajectory to be followed during this phase.

 \paragraph{Degrees of freedom for trajectory design} there are no degrees of freedom to be used for trajectory design in this phase, as all the parameters are either taken as initial conditions from the braking burn phase, as for the states at PGA, or directly enforced by design in the guidance algorithm, as the thrust magnitude and steering profile.
-The final state at the end of the pitch-up phase is entirely obtained from the numerical integration of the pitch-up guidance profile with the given initial conditions.
+The final state at the end of the pitch-up phase is entirely obtained from (and constrained by) the numerical integration of the pitch-up guidance profile with the given initial conditions.